-- If current board members attend (as a refresher), will they lead part of the orientation?
+- If current association board members attend (as a refresher), will they lead part of the orientation?

-- Will there be an opportunity to introduce the staff?
+- Will there be an opportunity to introduce the association management staff?

 Tip: Decide in advance if you’re going to have room on the agenda to dig into substantive conversations.

-Surviving and thriving during board orientation can be (almost) painless.
-Use the best practices outlined The Field Guide to Board Orientation.
+Surviving and thriving during the association board of directors onboarding can be (almost) painless.
+Use the best practices outlined in The Field Guide to Association Board Onboarding.

 It includes templates and details on: